 Meet the Expert

-Jignasa Patel is a South Asian wedding expert and event planner with over a decade of experience in the industry.
+Jignasa Patel is an event planner with over a decade of experience in the industry.
 She is the CEO and creative director of K.I.
-Weddings, an event planning and design firm recognized for their understanding of South Asian traditions and flawless fusions with American nuptial culture.
+Weddings, an event planning and design firm recognized for its understanding of South Asian traditions and flawless fusions with American nuptial culture.

 - How long is a Hindu wedding?
-The events of a Hindu wedding normally take place over the span of three days with different events taking place on each day.
-The main ceremony and reception on the third day, as well as the sangeet during the second day, are attended by most of the guests.
-The ganesh pooja ceremony that commences the wedding events on the first day is usually an intimate event with only close family in attendance.
+The events of a Hindu wedding normally take place over the span of three days with different events taking place each day.
+The main ceremony and reception on the third day as well as the sangeet during the second day are attended by most of the guests.
+The Ganesh Pooja ceremony that commences the wedding events on the first day is usually an intimate event with only close family in attendance.
 "Be prepared for early morning events," advises Patel.
 "Hindu wedding celebrations are based on auspicious times predetermined and provided by the priest."

 - Should I bring a gift?
 Gifts are usually not brought to a ceremony, though this can vary.
 If you intend to gift something to the couple, have it shipped to their home.
 The only exception is if you intend to present them with a monetary gift, in which case this would be given in an envelope at the wedding reception.